Zainap16/Ardagh_IT_Graduate_Accelerator/Data_Analytics/Module_3/module_3.md

     .
 Access permissions define the data that a given person can access.
 When defining access permissions, do so in terms of roles instead of people.
     ![alt text](image-3.png)

+    Histogram
+    Maps

+* Geographic Maps
+* Heat Maps
+* Tree Maps

+Waterfall

+Infographic

+Word Cloud - is a visualization that uses shape, font size, and color to signify the relative importance of words.
+When creating a word cloud, you eliminate common words and conjunctions as they occur frequently and don't add value in terms of meaning.

+### Static and Dynamic

+* Static reports pull data from various data sources to reflect data at a specific point in time.

+* Dynamic reports give people real-time access to information.

+* Ad hoc reports, or one-time reports, use existing data to meet a unique need at a specific point in time

+* Self-service reports, or on-demand reports, allow individuals to answer questions that are unique to them at a time of their choosing.

+* Recurring reports provide summary information on a regularly scheduled basis.

+* Tactical reports provide information to inform an organization's short-term decisions.
+Tactical information helps organizations accomplish initiatives like constructing a building, opening a manufacturing plant, or shipping products from one location to another.

+* A research report helps an organization make strategic decisions.
+To achieve strategic objectives, an organization executes multiple tactical initiatives.
+Where a tactical report informs a decision with a finite scope and duration, research reports inform the development of an overarching strategy.